markandre13/motr/README.md

 ![screenshot](screenshot.png)

-This is a Proof of Concept (as of now) for a simple and stupid re-implementation of [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) (WTR).
+This is a Proof of Concept (as of now) for a simple and stupid re-implementation of [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) (WTR) which only works on toad.js.

 ## Why?